 Back in 2012 I started this blog post about my Kitchen Spider who, of course, I named Charlotte.
 Here she is, in the kind of photograph I had of that time:

 You’ll see that there’s greater clarity in a circle around the spider.
 This is the funnel of the web.
 Charlotte was a very subdued presence on the window sill, hanging out at the mouth of her cave but retreating whenever I startled her.
-When she was bold enough to come out of her cave, her leg span greater than a 25¢ piece.
+When she was bold enough to come out of her cave, her leg span was that of a 25¢ piece.

 Soon, after more than a week without prey, her web wound around the frame of the window and various objects, and she even got off the window sill and wrapped a new web around the — I kid you not — handle of the kitchen faucet.
-I’m telling you this because many years hence, another kitchen spider did the same thing!
+I’m mentioning this because another kitchen spider does the same thing!

 The first morning I just removed the web, but on the second morning, I felt a little sorry for her because the energy expenditure to do that work must mean she was hungry.
 I left the web intact, and just handled the faucet when I needed to use it.
-But eventually, the web tore off.
-So she moved her web over to the left corner of the window, which was a better spot for her.
+Eventually

-And upstairs, this year, I had a gregarious spider who even allowed a friend of the same type to hang out for a couple of days (I had to rescue it out of the bath and put it out the window, though).
-We’ll begin and end this gallery with the fabulous expanse of its web.
+Upstairs, this year, I had a gregarious spider who even allowed a friend of the same type to hang out for a couple of days (I had to rescue it out of the bath and put it out the window).
+Here’s the fabulous expanse of its web:

 The orb-weaver spider

-These guys are my second-favourite.
-In September until the frost comes, I won’t cross any area they’ve cordoned off with one of their webs.
+These guys are my second-favourite spider.
+From September until the frost comes, I won’t cross any area they’ve cordoned off with one of their webs.
 Including the patio door, which means I have to go downstairs to go out the back door.

 The orb-weaver typically weaves a web between plants in meadows.
-Because it’s so energetically costly to weave a web, I’ve noticed that if one gets torn down by Big Clumsy (me, another animal, a bird), the spider will rebuild it with a zig-zag pattern.
-They will also consume their web and built it anew overnight, if it’s not fresh enough.
+Because it’s so energetically costly to weave a web, I’ve noticed that if one gets torn down by Big Clumsy (me, another animal, a bird), the spider rebuilds it with a zig-zag pattern.
+They will also consume their web and built it anew overnight, if it calls for it.
 I read once on the BBC website about bird-safe glass inspired by orb-weaver webs: apparently the silk contains proteins that show up in UV light so that birds don’t fly through in pursuit of insects.

-And I even found a gravid spider hiding in the curl of a sunflower plant, in the autumn:
+And I even found a gravid spider (one that’s ready to lay eggs) hiding in the curl of a sunflower leaf:

 My favourite: jumping spiders!

-These spiders are everywhere, perfectly harmless, and at times perfectly helpless.
-I accidentally killed one while cleaning the bay window shelf, and I felt so, so bad.
-Now I will always be more attentive than I was that day, as that’s one place they could make a permanent home.
-Provided they’re safe from Big Clumsy.
+These spiders are everywhere, perfectly harmless, and at times they are perfectly helpless.
+I accidentally killed one while cleaning the bay window shelf, and I felt terrible about it.
+I’ll forever be more attentive than I was that day, as that’s one place they could make a permanent home.